1Shubham7/1Shubham7/README.md

 # Hi there 👋
 This is Shubham,

-I am a third-year Computer Science undergrad with a passion for open source, cloud native technologies, and backend development.
+I am a Computer Science undergrad with a passion for software.

-I am a Certified Kubernetes Administrator and I am currently working as a SRE at Obmondo.
+I am a CKA and currently working as a SRE at Obmondo.
 I am a LFX  graduated mentee (Term 2, 2024), before that I used to work as a technical writing intern at GeeksforGeeks, and before that I worked as a web dev intern at Hooman Digital.
 I am Linux Foundation Scholar, Microsoft Learn Student Ambassador and KubeCon'24 Speaker.

 My primary tech stack is Golang + Kubernetes.
 I actively contribute to the CNCF ecosystem, I am a contributor and org member at CNCF KubeEdge, and previously a official contributor at CNCF Kyverno.